kyoto-framework/kyoto/README.md

 }
 ```

+## Basic concepts

+Documentation not ready yet.
+Try to explore [demo](https://github.com/yuriizinets/go-ssc/tree/master/demo) project for features.

+## Pages

+Documentation not ready yet.
+Try to explore [demo](https://github.com/yuriizinets/go-ssc/tree/master/demo) project for features.

-## Server Side Components
+## Components

 *Reference component is [here](https://github.com/yuriizinets/go-ssc/blob/master/demo/component.httpbin.uuid.go).
 Check [demo](https://github.com/yuriizinets/go-ssc/tree/master/demo) for full review.*

 To create new component, you need to do next steps:

-- Create new struct.
-It will implement `ssc.Component` interface
+- Create new struct with decided component name (f.e.
+ComponentCounter)
-- Define all needed methods (for implementing `ssc.Component`), even if it's not needed.
-Just leave it empty
 - Create new template with `{{ define "{name}" }} ... {{ end }}` inside.
 You need to use same name as struct name

-To attach created component to the page, do this:
+To attach created component to the page, follow this steps:

 - Create component field in the page struct with `ssc.Component` type
-- Register component and assign it to the page struct field
+- Register component in the `Init()` method and assign it to the page struct field
 - Use it in the template with passing Go component as template parameter

-Example of component, that fetch and display UUID response from httpbin.org
+Example of component, that fetches and displays UUID response from httpbin.org

 ```go
 package main